Zaaptastic/Overdue/README.md

 ### Running Unit Tests

-To execute the unit testing suite, simply run the command:
+If you are trying to solely run the unit tests and not trigger a deployment, you can run the following command:

 ```
 python3 lambda_tests.py
 ```

-### Generate .zip file
+### Generate .zip file and Uploading Manually

 The following command creates the .zip file and adds the package dependencies to it